shomman/shomman.github.io/riseup/index.md

 ------------ | ------------- | ------------ | -------------
 Lijiang Tower | Rialto | Horizon Lunar Colony  | King's Row N/A | Watchpoint: Gibraltar | Temple of Anubis | Eichenwalde

+In the case of a tie, the tiebreaker map will be Nepal.

 For playoffs, the format is Bo5, so once one team wins 3 maps, the game is over and no more maps need to be played.
 The 5th map will be Nepal.
 In the case of 2 map ties, the 6th map will be Ilios.